nexayq/webcam_cursor/README.md

 If built in camera quality is exceptionally low (10 FPS at 640x480) then cursor movement will be choppy.

-In that case it is better to use some cheap USB camera (~20€).
+In that case it is better to use some cheap USB camera (30€-40€).

+My recommendation is [**Logitech C270**](https://www.amazon.com/Logitech-Widescreen-designed-Calling-Recording/dp/B004FHO5Y6) - it works perfectly out of the box on Linux and Windows with this application.

 Easiest way to test if camera performance is fine - just run **Webcam Cursor** and see if cursor movement is continuous.